7sDream/fontfor/README.md

 - Use [`Fontconfig`][fontconfig-home] library instead of depends on `fc-list` command installed
 - Support preview in shell (powered by [`FreeType`][free-type-home]), no browser needed

+## Deps

+This program needs `Fontconfig` and `FreeType` library to run, and some of their deps needs `cmake` to compile, so we need install them first:

+- macOS: `brew install cmake freetype fontconfig`
+- Linux: Please refer to the docs of your Linux distribution to figure out how to install them
+- Win: Do not support Windows for now

 ## Install or Update

 ```bash